 Payment for GPs

 Some medical centres will also require the GP to provide a print out of their medical history and last 5 medical consultations.
-In order to do this, many GPs will require payment due to the extra effort required.
-The cost of this can be recovered by the GP surgery completing a HR Form 382A (click here for a copy) and submitting it to DBS (address on form).
+The NHS in England no longer charges for medical records anymore but may take up to 30 days to provide the.
+Outside England, GPs may require payment and the cost of this can be recovered by the GP surgery completing a HR Form 382A (click here for a copy) and submitting it to DBS (address on form).

 Optionally, individuals can pay the cost and recover it via a JPA claim.
 This can be done as misc claims then under the medical, dental, optician and prescription charges section.